-Finding water leaks helps you save money on water and sewer bills.
+Finding water leaks helps you save money on water and wastewater bills.
 Follow these easy steps to determine if you have a leak in a domestic or a sprinkler irrigation system.

 Follow these steps to find out if your system has sprung a leak:

 Step 1: Lift lid on meter.
 Turn on water at house.
 Meter should be turning.

 Step 2: Turn off all water to house and isolate water using appliances.
 Observe meter.
 Meter should NOT be turning.

 Step 3: If meter is turning with all water turned off, customer has a leak between the meter and the house and is responsible for repair.

 To check a toilet for a leak:

 Flush the toilet and while the reservoir is still filling, add two or three drops of food coloring to the water in the reservoir.